asdumitrescu/World-of-Games/README.md

 This folder contains the implementation of a Flask web service for keeping track of scores.
 The implementation includes a Dockerfile that sets up a Python 3.9 environment and installs Flask, as well as a docker-compose.yml file that builds and deploys the service.
-The Dockerfile copies the MainScores.py and Utils.py files into the container, along with the Scores.txt and Last_scores.txt files.
+The Dockerfile copies the MainScores.py and Utils.py files into the container, along with the Scores.txt .
 The docker-compose.yml file defines a container named 'flask_app' that mounts local files as volumes, exposes the container's port 5000 to host port 8777, and connects to a custom network with a static IP address.
 ***